edchelstephens/docker-for-web-developers/NOTES.md

 - This is the main distinguishing factor between a container and an image
 - An image is a set of read only layers whereas a container has a thin read/write layer

+Any changes made while a container is running that are written to the writable layer, they kinda go away if the container is removed.
+So if you delete the container, you're also going to delete the file layer that is the read/write layer.

+# Volumes

+## What is a volume?

+- Volume is a special type of directory in a container(the read write layer) typically referred to as a `data volume`
+- In the data volume, we can store all types of data:
+  - code
+  - log files,
+  - data files,
+  - database,
+  - images and more
+- These data can be shared and reused among containers
+- It's possible for multiple containers to write to this volume, or you could just have a single container that has one or more volumes it writes to
+- Any update to an image aren't going to affect a data volume, it stays separate
+- Data volumes are persistent
+- Even if a container is deleted and it's completely blown away from the machine, the data volume can still stick around and you have control over that. :)

+# Docker host

+- The docker host is actually the thing hosting the container, meaning the Operating System where the docker container is running
+- It is the thing that the container is atually running on top of.
+- Remember containers are sort of virtual os, and the main os running these containers is actually the Docker host.
+- So if you're running on a Linux System or a Window Server 2016 or a higher type of system, then the host would be that OS.